SignalK/testclient/README.md

 `bin/signalk-test localhost 3000` will try to connect directly to the specified address.

+An optional third command line parameter will be used as the `?suscribe=` parameter in [delta connection url](http://signalk.org/specification/master/streaming_api.html).
+The default is `all`.

 Test client uses [debug](https://www.npmjs.com/package/debug) for logging.
 You can enable logging by setting the environment variable `DEBUG` to `signalk:*`.